mud2009/mr-roboger/README.md

 Code:
 input = "a"
 beepBoop(input);
-Expected output: "Please enter a number!"
+Expected Output: "Please enter a number!"

+Test: "It should return an array with "0", and "Beep!", if the input is 1"
+Code:
+input = "1"
+beepBoop(input);
+Expected Output: "0", "Beep!"